 The nomination must include a primary letter describing the candidate's research and/or scholarly activities within the last four academic years and arguing what/how those activities have contributed to the field or fields.
 A full or abbreviated CV should be included for reference.
 The nomination packet may include letters of support from colleagues.
 Supporting evidence, such as impact factor data, scholarly reviews of activities, etc., is welcomed.
 The selection committee shall take into account the varying disciplinary methods of assessing and estimating the impact of one's research and scholarly activity and will look to the nominator's letter and any other letters of support for primary guidance.

-Completed nominations for the 2021 Kirwan Prize may be submitted anytime before midnight on Sunday, Feb 3, 2019.
+Completed nominations for the 2021 Kirwan Prize may be submitted anytime before midnight on February 15, 2021.